 As an SEO agency, it’s essential that we understand the differences between types of e-commerce platforms to make a recommendation for clients who are either just starting in e-commerce or are looking to find a different solution.

 Everything from how fast a site loads to security and payment data protection to growth potential.
 Making the best choice of e-commerce platform affects much more than just a monthly payment.
 It’s an important decision that can put brands on a path to higher online revenue.

 One of the most fundamental platform’s decisions our clients have to make is whether to leverage a Software-as-a-Service (SaaS) platform.
 This could mean outsourcing hosting and back-end management to a company specializing in e-commerce, or to choose a platform that requires the retailer to provide on-site hosting and management.
 Until recently, SaaS was at times seen as limiting, with fewer features and distrust in the model as a whole.
 In the last few years, however, this has changed — now, buyers are drawn more and more to the affordability and flexibility offered by SaaS.
 Also, with the advancements in SaaS technology, projects that used to be only achievable with an on-premise solution can now be done with an open SaaS platform.

 Here at Digital Tepee, we aim to provide a service and recommendations for our clients to stay on top of their competition continually.
-Understanding trends in retail come and go, SEO agencies need to recognize them and best advise clients which tools and ecosystem are required to execute on them on a local seo level or a global campaign.
+Understanding retail trends come and go, SEO agencies need to recognize them and best advise clients which tools and ecosystem are required to execute on them on a local SEO level or a global campaign.
 Additionally, clients aspire to reflect their unique voice and vision throughout their website.
 It’s equally essential that the site be user-friendly and designed to funnel users toward the shopping cart and checkout.
-Our experience shows as an ecommerce agency.
+Our experience shows as an e-commerce agency.
 We can be much more successful in establishing this type of branded sales-driven site if we recommend a platform for merchants that offers front-end flexibility.